 - Delete the user by using an SDK or Web API call - this is a soft delete

 - Permanently delete the system user by an API call a second time

-There is an over-ride where the user row in Dataverse can be deleted without permanently deleting the user's AD record in Azure.
+There is an over-ride where the user row in Dataverse can be deleted without permanently deleting the user's Microsoft Entra ID record.
 This can be done by setting the OrgDbOrgSetting

 AuthorizationSkipAadUserStateValidation=true.
 This removes the need to do step #2 in the above Azure procedure.